Click here to download a pdf of this walk

 May be muddy in places.

 (1) Start at Sedbergh Information Centre at 72 Main Street, turn right along Main Street and at the end turn left down Finkle Street past the church.
-Turn right just past the churchyard and follow the narrow lane along the back of the cricket pitch.
+Turn right just past the churchyard and follow the narrow lane along the side of the cricket pitch.
 You are now in the grounds of Sedbergh School.
-Turn left beside the sports pavilion, signposted to Birks.
-Follow this path straight on, across another wide path, through a gate and down the grassy hill to Busk Lane (as you start to go downhill, look back to your right and you will see the Sedbergh School Cloisters).
-Cross the road to the wide track opposite.
+Turn left at the wooden finger post, signposted to Birks.
+Follow this path past the cricket pavillion, through a gate and down the grassy hill (sometimes muddy) to Busk Lane (as you start to go downhill, look back to your right and you will see the Sedbergh School Cloisters).
+Cross the road (Busk Lane).

-(2) Follow the track which runs between playing fields and the Sedbergh School Sports Centre.
-Continue past a large barn.
-A short distance further on the track bends right, but you need to go through a small kissing gate a bit tucked away on the left.
+(2) Follow the tarmac roadway which runs between playing fields and the Hirst Centre, Sedbergh School’s sports centre.
+Continue past a large barn, then steeply downwards on the path straight ahead.
+Just past the righthand bend go through a small metal kissing gate a bit tucked away on the left.
 This section can be very muddy.
-Take a few minutes to observe the wildlife on the Bruce Loch Nature Reserve.
+Take a few minutes to observe the wildlife on the Bruce Loch Nature Reserve

 (3) Bear left around the south side of the reserve and uphill to a break in a stone wall.
 On top of the hill in front of you is a building known locally as the Pepperpot.
 This was originally a kind of stone gazebo belonging to Akay House, which once stood in the woods ahead of you.
 Some people say the Pepperpot was built for a daughter of the house who suffered from TB.
 There is an information board here.